Writing Process: Outlining and Introduction

 The introduction has several purposes.
 First, the introduction provides the background information that the reader needs in order to understand the premise of the thesis statement.
 Another purpose of the introduction is to provide a map for the rest of your paper.
 This means that each of your subtopics should be introduced with one or two sentences.

 Something to watch out for: Don’t use your introduction to ask your reader a lot of questions.
 An academic essay is not a mystery novel.
 You are not aiming to make your reader wonder what you will say.
 You won’t have a twist at the end of the essay.
 You are going to use your introduction, and specifically your thesis statement, to tell your reader exactly what you will write about.
-The sense of intrigue for your reader comes from how you will support your thesis statement, and in fact, if your thesis statement is exploring something in a new way (which it should, since you are different from every other human on the planet, and so the way you think about things will also be new).
+The sense of intrigue for your reader comes from how you will support your thesis statement, and in fact, if your thesis statement is exploring something in a new way.

-Read the fifth installment in this series: Part 7: Body Paragraphs
+Read the fifth installment in this series: Body Paragraphs and Conclusion